proggy/tightbinding/README.md

 ==

 Tight binding package.
-Define effective tight binding systems as instances of the class tb.sc.SuperCell and create the tight binding matrix using the method tbmat.
-Several common tight binding models are predefined in the submodule define.
+Define effective tight binding systems as instances of the class `tb.sc.SuperCell` and create the tight binding matrix using the method `tbmat()`.
+Several common tight binding models are predefined in the submodule `define`.

 Copyright notice
 ----------------

-Copyright (C) 2013-2014 Daniel Jung.
+Copyright (C) 2013-2023 Daniel Jung.
-Contact: djungbremen@gmail.com
+Contact: proggy-contact@mailbox.org

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free